tcdi/plrust/doc/designing_for_trust.md

 However, that would require there to be some unifying dilemma that, if answered, can easily handle all of these outward projections.
 Unfortunately, a formally-verified wasm virtual machine that can be used to safely execute arbitrary Rust code inside it, yet still bind easily against PostgreSQL's C API is... a tall order.
 In other words, the more elegant solution simply doesn't exist yet.

-Because it doesn't exist, it's debatable if it would actually elegantly solve the issue, as we can't actually assess that claim.
+Because such a provably-secure-yet-porous-enough wasm sandbox currently doesn't exist, it's debatable if it would actually elegantly solve the issue, as we can't actually assess that claim.
 Notably, it's not clear that allowing arbitrary bindings in such a wasm sandbox would not simply create a sandbox that can do dangerous things.
 A protective box that encloses its contents yet still has many dangerous projections outside it is usually called a "tank", and is considered to be a weapon of war, which may not be something you wish to introduce into your database.